< Back to History Menu | Main Menu | Site Map | Search | Contact

 Statement from Verostko's 1972 show at the Westlake Gallery (Minneapolis):

-Every human person bears within himself a jewel-like capacity - an imagination, a living spirit - which often lies dormant, unable to break through the busyness of everyday life.
+"Every human person bears within herself a jewel-like capacity - an imagination, a living spirit - which often lies dormant, unable to break through the busyness of everyday life.
 This human reality remains elusive because its peculiar mode of being transcends verbal and rational categories and we see its sparks come forth only occasionally.

 These paintings and drawings emerge from interest in pictorial imagery that stimulates our awareness of and delight in the human imagination.
 The images contain no conscious symbolism.
 They are not charged with meanings.
 I have tried to achieve, in pictorial statement, the flow of "making up" an image and the delight of that human imagining which unfolds the image.
-In every instance I seek to evolve an image that would be simultaneously unlike anything seen before, yet surprisingly believable in terms of its own reality.
-I believe that such imagery provides "experience clues" about the nature of realities which are outside the scope of rational consciousness.
+In every instance I seek to evolve an image that is simultaneously unlike anything seen before, yet surprisingly believable in terms of its own reality.
+I believe that such imagery provides "experience clues" about the nature of realities which are outside the scope of rational consciousness."

 "Untitled", Limn Series